Atry/hoo/README.md

       }
     }

-### Step 3: Use ArrayConcatenationEvaluator you just created.
+### Step 3: Use ArrayConcatenationEvaluator you just created

 Add `using ArrayConcatenationEvaluator;` to your `Sample.hx`: